pkgw/pwkit/docs/source/foundations/io.rst

    Returns whether the path resolves to a symbolic link.

+.. automethod:: Path.iterdir

+   Assuming the path is a directory, generate a sequence of sub-paths corresponding to its contents.

 .. method:: Path.match(pattern)

    Test whether this path matches the given shell glob pattern.

+.. automethod:: Path.scandir

 .. method:: Path.stat()